Faisalsaddiqui/faisalsaddiqui.github.io/README.md

-A simple website for exploring the nature by seeeing pictures and videos of different places.
+A simple website for exploring the nature by seeing the pictures and videos of different places.